 Let's go to space!

 You don't need to go to space to explore the fascinating science about it.
-Try one of these activities today and celebrate 50th anniversary of Apollo 11 landing on the moon!
+Try one of these activities today and celebrate World Space Week, which runs from 4-10 October 2020!

-Space captures the imagination of many a child!
-And with 20th July being the 50th anniversary of the moon landing, it's the perfect time to explore it!
-Whether you're looking at planets, space travel, or life in space, we have something to get your little astronauts thinking scientifically about this cosmic subject!
-Starting with a simple thought about a thirsty astronaut, your class can work like scientists to explore materials, the water cycle and mixtures - all through the filter of space and adventure!
+Space captures the imagination of many a child, and whether you're looking at planets, space travel, or life in space, we have something to get your little astronauts thinking scientifically about this cosmic subject!
+Starting with a simple thought about a thirsty astronaut, your class can work like scientists to explore materials, the water cycle and mixtures - all through the filter of space and adventure.

 What if an astronaut gets thirsty?